 NRW.BANK commissioned ISS ESG to compile a Green Bond SPO.
 The Second Party Opinion process includes verifying whether the Green Bond Framework aligns with the ICMA Green Bond Principles and to the extent possible, with the Draft Model of EU Green Bond Standard (EU GBS).
-Moreover, the assessment included whether the Green Bond project categories align with the EU Taxonomy and associated technical annex, on a best effort basis.
+Moreover, the assessment included whether the Green Bond project categories align with the EU Taxonomy (March 2020), on a best effort basis.